FA Cup semi-finals: Records

-Villa Park is the most used stadium in FA Cup semi–final history, having hosted 55 semi–finals.
+Villa Park is the most used stadium in FA Cup semi–final history, having hosted 57 semi–finals.

+The record for most appearances in semi-finals is held by Manchester United, with 32 in total.

+The record for most consecutive semi-final appearances is held by Manchester City, with seven successive semi-finals between the years of 2019 to 2025.

 The highest attendance for an FA Cup semi-final is 88,141 for Everton's penalty win over Manchester United on 19 April 2009.
 It was the fourth semi-final to be played at the new Wembley Stadium.

 The highest winning margin was Newcastle United's 6–0 victory over Fulham in the 1908 Anfield semi-final.

 The highest post-war winning margin was Stoke City's 5–0 victory over Bolton Wanderers in the second 2011 semi-final on 17 April 2011.

 The highest-scoring match was Hull City's 5–3 victory over Sheffield United in the second 2014 semi-final.